5l1v3r1/leapFrogAlgorithm/README.md

-# closestSequence2
+# Leap Frog Algorithm
 My algorithm and answer to closest sequence problem as challenged here: https://codefights.com/challenge/Qjts7cukDvYpDW4Bc.
 As I find the time, I will be writing this in many programming languages, but the initial development was done in Perl so the descriptions and definitions will be displayed in Perl, initially at least.
-This problem led me to found the "Leap Frog" algorithm, which leaps back and forth over the value until a match is found.
+This problem led me to found the "*Leap Frog*" algorithm, which leaps back and forth over the value until a match is found.

 ##The Problem - Explained: